 2. Bohicket Marina

-Bohicket Marina is only a five-minute drive from Kiawah Island and offers everything you need for a great day on the water.
+Bohicket Marina is only a five-minute drive from Kiawah Island.
+The marina offers everything you need for a great day fishing the creeks surrounding Seabrook Island, Kiawah Island, and Johns Island.
 You can even rent a boat from the Bohicket Marina & Market.
 Here, there is an excellent selection of 19’ Key West Skiffs that are perfect for a day of fishing, dolphin watching, and sightseeing through the inlets.

 Once you launch at the marina, you’ll find the backwaters of the Edisto River jumping with trout, flounder, and sheepshead.
-For offshore fishing, you can catch anything from dolphin to tuna and snapper.
+For offshore fishing, you can catch anything from Mahi Mahi (dolphin fish) to tuna and snapper.
 If you’d prefer to leave the driving to someone else, consider a fishing charter.

 3. Beachwalker Park